ranraj/tic-tac-toe/README.md

 # Tic-tac-toe
-Single Page App (TicTacToe) Game.
+Single Page [TicTacToe!](https://en.wikipedia.org/wiki/Tic-tac-toe) Game App.

-## What is it?
+## Overview
-This project uses functional reactive programing (Elm-lang) and websocket (Scala with Akka) to create a two-player matrix TicTacToe game.
+This project uses functional reactive programing (Elm-lang) and websocket (Scala with Akka) to create a two-player TicTacToe game.
 The game was developed to try Elm-lang in light weight gaming app.

 ####Features:
 * Multiplayer TicTacToe
+ * Local
-* Local and Remote play option
+ * Remote play option

 ## Tech stack:
+* Elm-lang
+    There are many elm packages that has been used to make this project.
+      * core
+      * html
+      * svg
+      * elm-style-animation
+      * http
+      * websocket
+    There is local storage involved to save the game settings.
+      * elm port

-* Language : Elm-lang , Scala
+* Scala

-## Project
+## Build Instructions
 This project is consist of service and ui modules.
   Serice project is scala module with SBT build.
          use